pmndrs/suspend-react/readme.md

 const result = suspend((...dependencies) => Promise<any>, keys: any[], config)
 ```

-The keys act as cache-keys.
-The resolved result is cached according to those keys, the same keys return a previously cached entry immediately.
-The function has to return a thenable (async function or a promise).
-It will receive the cache keys as arguments.
-You can define it externally. `suspend` will eventually return the resolved value, which is guaranteed, you do not have to check for its presence.
+The dependencies/keys act as cache-keys.
+With the same keys a previously cached entry is returned immediately.
+The first-arg function has to return a thenable (async function or a promise), it receives the cache keys as arguments. `suspend` will return the resolved value.
+This is guaranteed, you do not have to check for validity.
 Errors will bubble up to the nearest error-boundary.

-Both `suspend` and `preload` can reveive a config object that, for now, only contains a `lifespan` prop that defaults to `0` (do nothing).
+Both `suspend` and `preload` can reveive a config object that, for now, only contains a `lifespan` prop that defaults to `0` (keep-alive forever).
 This allows you to invalidate items over time.

 ```jsx
 // Keep cached item alive for one minute